Health Library

 In some cases, however, the cause of acute pancreatitis is not known.

 The most common symptom of acute pancreatitis is intense upper abdominal pain.
 This pain usually is much more painful than a typical bellyache.
 It can be constant, come and go unpredictably, and worsen after eating.
-A child may describe it as severe, or have trouble standing or sitting upright.
+A child may describe it as severe, or they may have trouble standing or sitting upright.

 Other symptoms include: